-"I've wanted to teach since I was born," Till said.
+"I've wanted to teach since I was born," she said.

 Originally she wanted to teach history.
 Eventually, in tenth grade during World History, she decided that history wasn’t for her.
 She wanted to become an art teacher.

-"(Art) is always something I was good at," Till explained.
+"[Art] is always something I was good at," Kate explained.

 She said that she would like to one day teach at the secondary level in order to have a more in-depth interaction with her students, which she would not get in the elementary setting.
 She is currently in an art classroom at Regis Middle School.

-As for a specific medium of art, Till cannot pick a favorite.
+As for a specific medium of art, Kate cannot pick a favorite.

-"I don't think I can say I like one more than the others," Till said.
+"I don't think I can say I like one more than the others," she said.

-Last spring, Till created her favorite piece of art to date—a life size, very-angry-looking pig head.
-The pig head is placed on a suit-wearing and stands at around 6-feet-tall.
+Last spring, Kate created her favorite piece of art to date—a life size, very-angry-looking pig head.
+The pig head is placed on a suit-wearing statue and stands at around 6-feet-tall.

 She created the pig, which she refers to as Angry Pig, during the fall and spring semesters and finished just in time for it to be showcased in Mount Mercy’s Summer Art Student Exhibit.

-Originally the pig head was an entire bust, but due to Till’s inexperience with ceramics, the shoulders collapsed.
-Her professor, Andrew Casto, jokingly suggested she put the head on a mannequin and Till ran with the idea.
+Originally the pig head was an entire bust, and due to Kate’s inexperience with ceramics, the shoulders collapsed.
+Her professor, Andrew Casto, jokingly suggested she put the head on a mannequin and Kate ran with the idea.

-"It was the experience of a lifetime," Till said.
+"It was the experience of a lifetime," she said.
 "You don't want to wait until retirement to do this."

-In the Czech Republic Till made many friends, a few of which she still talks to everyday.
+In the Czech Republic, Kate made many friends, a few of which she still talks to everyday.
 One of these friends is Nikola Utinková from the Czech Republic, who now goes to Mount Mercy as an exchange student.
-Utinková is a student at the University of Olomouc, where Till studied.
-Till also caught up with two former Mount Mercy exchange students while she was there, Jarda and Jana.
+Utinková is a student at the University of Olomouc, where Kate studied.